RAXR-Capstone/project_danger_zone/README.md

 - Each car contains 1 person majority of the time, but an injury was more likely to be reported as the number of occupants increased
 - The most frequent accident cause is driver inattention, followed by distaction and faulty manuevers.
 - There is a variety of car makes and colors within the data set.
 White and black cars are the most commonly involved in recent accidents.
-- In the last 6 months, roads where the speed limit are 45 MPH, followed by 35, and 65, have the most accidents involved.
+- In the last 6 months, roads with a speed limit of 45 MPH, followed by 35 MPH, and 65 MPH, have the most accidents involved.
-- Cars followed by mpv(multi person vehicles ie. mini vans and crossovers) are involved in most accidents, followed by trucks
+- Cars followed by mpv(multi person vehicles ie. mini vans and crossovers) are involved in most accidents, followed by trucks.
-- Variables that correlate to accident by themselves were whether the air bag deployed, and the vehicle occupant count
+- Variables that correlate to accident by themselves were whether the air bag deployed, and the vehicle occupant count.
-- Many of the variables did not correlate alone, after clustering some of the variables together, we were able to find more correlation to the target variable
+- Many of the variables did not correlate alone, after clustering some of the variables together, we were able to find more correlation to the target variable.
-- the clusters created took speed and damage into account to help when modeling
+- Clustering speed limit, damage area, vehicle type, and airbag deployment helped when modeling.
-- Monday, Tuesday, Saturday early evening shows a decrease to injury rate before a sudden upward trend into the early hours of the following day
+- Monday, Tuesday, Saturday early evening shows a decrease to injury rate before a sudden upward trend into the early hours of the following day.
-- Wednesday, Thursday seem to be more consistently near the mean rate versus other days
+- Wednesday, Thursday seem to be more consistently near the mean rate versus other days.
-- Sunday early morning has the highest rate of traffic injuries throughout the data
+- Early morning on Sundays has the highest rate of traffic injuries throughout the data.
 - In the visual percentages of hour of accident with injury percentages, there is a marked increased in 0300 hours to 21%.
 Using X^2 testing, there is shown to be a statistical difference in the to categories of hour and if injury occurs.
-- There is evidence to suggest that there is a difference in injuries reported during Fiesta
+- There is evidence to suggest that there is a difference in injuries reported during Fiesta.
-- There is not evidence to suggest that there is a difference in injuries reported during Spurs games (home games)
+- There is not evidence to suggest that there is a difference in injuries reported during Spurs games (home games), though more accidents are caused by speeding.
-- There is evidence to suggest that there is a difference in injuries reported during July 4th weekend (and more of these accidents are due to intoxication than other days)
+- There is evidence to suggest that there is a difference in injuries reported during July 4th weekend (and more of these accidents are due to intoxication than other days.)
-- Region within city does not affect injury rates
+- Region within city does not affect injury rates.

-We created a Gradient Booster Classifier model (undersampling techniques used) that performed with 63% accuracy, and 61% recall.
+We created a Gradient Booster Classifier model (undersampling techniques used) that performed with 63% accuracy, and 62% recall.
-Though it did not outperform the baseline's accuracy of 83%, the baseline predicted that nobody got hurt it any accident.
-Our model is able to predict correctly for 61% of vehicles with injuries.
+Though it did not outperform the baseline's accuracy of 83%, it did beat the baseline recall score of 0%.

+Our model can be used by crash detection services and their collaboration with first responders to help automate triage when EMT response is short handed.
+It can also be used by auto insurance companies to help identify possible discrepancies with injury claims.

 <br>

 Next Steps:

- - Reevaluate what type of car caused the damage zone
+ - Reevaluate what type of car caused the damage area: There is probably value in knowing if an injury would occur based off of what type of vehicle hit them, and where they hit them.
- - Acquire seatbelt status of everyone in the vehicle
+ - Acquire seatbelt status of everyone in the vehicle: Since there is seatbelt information on the website, perhaps acquiring it would give us a valuable feature to work with.
- - Find more relationships between variables
+ - Find more relationships between variables: With more time, we would like to explore our variables in more depth.
- - Individual street analysis
+ - Individual street analysis: We still believe location matters, but perhaps not on as large of a scale of what we used by clustering the 5 regions of the city.
+With more time, we could extract the street from the address and see if injury rates differ between them.

 <br>
 <br>